nus-cs3203/course-website/contents/tools/downloads.md

 As a reminder, we will create the Github repository for you, which will have the respective SPA Solutions pre-loaded.
 You can use the zip files here to check that your local environment is setup correctly.

-> Startup solutions last updated on 7 Jan.
+> Startup solutions last updated on 7 Jan 2022.

 ### Windows

 [spa-win.zip](../../archive/spa-win-2022-Jan-07.zip)

-Related GitHub Wiki page: Windows Startup SPA Solution
+Related GitHub Wiki page: [Windows Startup SPA Solution](windows-spa.html)

 ### Cross-platform

 [spa-cp.zip](../../archive/spa-cp-2022-Jan-07.zip)

-Related GitHub Wiki page: Cross-platform Startup SPA Solution
+Related GitHub Wiki page: [Cross-platform Startup SPA Solution](cross-platform-spa.html)

 ## Tools Lab Slides